Strength Training Exercises for Seniors: Everything You Need to Know

 Strength Training: Master the Basics First

 While muscle soreness isn’t a bad thing, exercise recovery tends to take longer as we get older.
-Giving your body ample time to recover from each workout will ensure you get the best benefits possible.
+Giving your body ample time to recover from each workout will ensure you get the most benefits possible.

 The Best Strength Exercises for Older Adults